sgmurphy/wordpress-plugins/customer-reviews-woocommerce/readme.txt

 * Additional rating criteria on review forms to rate different features of products
 * Questions about customer attributes on review forms
 * Preventing spam by enabling reCAPTCHA for reviews
+* Displaying a terms and privacy checkbox that people need to tick before posting reviews
 * Showing reviews summary bar on product pages
 * Filtering reviews by rating
 * Enabling visitors to vote on reviews left by your customers